healthchecks/healthchecks/templates/docs/api.md

     Alternatively, if you have named your integrations in SITE_NAME dashboard, you can specify integrations by their names.
-For this to work, your integrations need non-empty and unique names, and they must not contain commas.
+For this to work, your integrations need non-empty unique names, and they must not contain commas.
     The names must match exactly, whitespace is significant.

     Example: